An Anatomy of Farce

 With Ray Cooney back on stage, Michael Arditti looks at what goes into a good farce

 In 1870, Nietzche wrote ‘in our day, only the farce and the ballet may be said to thrive’.
-If you substitute musical for ballet, the same may be said of the West End today.
+If you substitute musical for ballet, much the same may be said of the West End today.
 Don’t Dress For Dinner by Marc Camoletti, author of Boeing Boeing, continues in its second year at the Apollo, while veteran British farceur Ray Cooney’s new play It Runs In The Family follows the record-breaking Run For Your Wife.

-Of all theatrical terms, farce is used most loosely - and cynically.
-Andy de la Tour, the author of three political farces and the most recent translator of Dario Fo, describes how Fo’s plays are always billed as farces even though, with the exception of Can’t Pay, Won’t Pay, the description is false.
+Of all theatrical terms, farce is the one used most loosely – and cynically.
+Andy de la Tour, the author of three political farces and the most recent translator of Dario Fo, notes how Fo’s plays are always billed as farces even though, with the exception of Can’t Pay, Won’t Pay, the description is false.
 They may have a madcap quality but not the genuine farcical motor and momentum.
 ‘The term is used to reassure people: it may be about a political subject, but don’t worry, it’s funny.’

 Farce is the most conservative dramatic form.
 Ray Cooney admits ‘I’m writing the same thing that I was writing thirty years ago.
 The trimmings are more sophisticated, but the heart is still as naive.’
-Andy de la Tour agrees, ‘Farce has more set rules than anything else; it’s 1ike a piece of music or a sonnet’.
+Andy de la Tour agrees that ‘Farce has more set rules than anything else; it’s 1ike a piece of music or a sonnet’.
 And yet it need not serve a conservative purpose.
 De la Tour adds: ‘You can make it about anything you want.
 Whatever the cover-up, whether it’s a mistress in a cupboard orcorruption in high places, it’s still a farce.’

 Despite the common ground of laughter, the world of farce is very different to that of comedy.
 In John Mortimer’s view, ‘Comedy is to do with people saying funny lines.
 In farce, after the first ten minutes there’s no time to make jokes because they’re so busy running around; the laughs come from character and situation.
 The biggest laughs in farce are on lines like “what?”‘

-Cooney insists that farce needs the most generous actors: ‘There’s no time to stand centre-stage making flowery speeches or intellectualising problems’.
+Cooney maintains that farce needs the most generous actors: ‘There’s no time to stand centre-stage making flowery speeches or intellectualising problems’.
 Subtlety hampers speed.
 The result is to bypass normal audience identification.
 As Mortimer says, ‘the audience’s response has nothing to do with fellow feeling, because the actors themselves have no feelings.’
 It is rather recognition that we might be in the situation ourselves coupled with relief that we are not.

 Orton may have inverted it and Fo subverted it, but traditional farce still aims for the happy ending and endorses the status quo.
 Changes in social convention have been reflected in the humour - as Cooney remarks ‘When I first played with Brian Rix, we were allowed only one “bloody” in an evening’ - but the conventional virtues of hearth and home continue to be extolled.
 Thus, although the central couple in Don’t Dress for Dinner are rampant adulterers and a worse advertisement for marriage could not be found, come the final curtain, they trot merrily up to bed.